 Just like Rento, this game has cities instead of streets, but aside from that, it’s almost the same as Monopoly.
 RichUp gives you the option to turn house rules like auctions and collecting rent in jail on and off, so you can customize the game to play it exactly how you like.

-New for 2022 is the free Monopoly alternative, Capitalista.
+One of the most recent options, released in 2022, is the free Monopoly alternative Capitalista.
 This one is certainly a contender for one of the best Monopoly games out there and it also has the bonus of being free to play.

 What’s great about Capitalista is that you can play with up to 20 players at once, so if you have a larger group of people who all want to play Monopoly together – this is the game to go for.